benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_mac.md

 However, the *Mac* downloads for the *Time Stamper* program on [the releases page for this repository](https://github.com/benfertig/timestamper/releases) are not simply standalone *Time Stamper* application (.app) files like the one you just generated, but rather disk image (.dmg) files that, when run, create a disk image on your *Mac* that contain the *Time Stamper* program files which you can then save to your hard drive.

 There are two reasons why the official *Mac* releases for the *Time Stamper* program are bundled into disk image (.dmg) files:
-* Additional files can be included in a disk image (e.g. a copy of the *Time Stamper* program's license).
+* Additional files can be included in a disk image (e.g., a copy of the *Time Stamper* program's license).
 * *GitHub* does not allow *Mac* application (.app) files to be uploaded as part of a release.
 This is mainly due to the fact that *Mac* application (.app) files are technically not files at all, but rather folders containing all of the files necessary to make the relevant application run properly. *Mac* computers simply know to interpret folders ending in ".app" as applications when the user double clicks on-them.

 With that being said, packaging the *Time Stamper* program into a disk image (.dmg) is not necessary in order to make the *Time Stamper* program run properly, and will not alter the functionality of the *Time Stamper* program in any way.
 Therefore, creating a *Time Stamper* disk image (.dmg) is optional.